cyber-sushi/makima/README.md

 **Q**: Makima gives me a "Permission Denied" error when launching, what do I do?\
 **A**: Make sure that the `uinput` kernel module is loaded.
 You can load it with `sudo modprobe uinput`.
 To make it permanent, create `/etc/modules-load.d/uinput.conf` and write `uinput` inside.

-**Q**: Flatpak applications don't start when launched through Makima.\
-**A**: When running as a Systemd service, Makima doesn't communicate with desktop portals so it's unable to launch Flatpaks.
-Currently looking for a solution.

 **Q**: SELinux prevents Makima's system service from running, what do I do?\
 **A**: Put `makima.service` inside `/usr/lib/systemd/system` instead of `/etc/systemd/system`, then run the following commands: